I am a certified Biology and Chemistry teacher with 6 years of experience tutoring and teaching science students.

 Education: I earned my B.S. in Biology from Furman University in Greenville, SC.
 I later completed a teacher training program and obtained certifications in Biology, Chemistry, and Career and Technical Education: Health Careers.

-Teaching Experience: I have taught high school Biology, Chemistry, and Biotechnology for 4 years.
-Prior to teaching, I tutored through Varsity Tutors both online and in person for a year.
+Teaching Experience: I taught high school Biology, Chemistry, and Biotechnology for 4 years.
+I'm addition, I have been tutoring through Varsity Tutors for 2 years.

 Lab Experience: While at Furman University, I worked in a developmental neurobiology lab.
-Following graduation, I was a Research Specialist at the University of Arizona, where I analyzed brain MRIs for a project related to hemorrhagic stroke in people of different ethnicities
+Following graduation I was a Research Specialist at the University of Arizona, where I analyzed brain MRIs for a project on racial/ethnic disparities in hemorrhagic stroke.
+Recently, I started an internship in the genetic counseling department of a fertility laboratory.

 Tutoring Philosophy: Learning can be frustrating, and my goal is to help students move through the frustration to discover the beauty of science.
-I work to discover what approaches work best for each student, and I employ a variety of techniques to help students memorize new vocabulary and processes faster so that they can make the deeper connections that are ultimately more important.
+I work to find the approaches that work best for each student, and I employ a variety of techniques to help them memorize new vocabulary and processes faster so that they can make the deeper connections that are ultimately most important.
 I believe it is empowering for students to master their science classes by switching up their study techniques, tapping into their natural curiosity about the subject, and having someone they can go to with questions.

 Undergraduate Degree: Furman University - Bachelor of Science, Biology, General